resolve109/study-aws-sa/aws-study-guide.md

 - **Static Website Hosting**:
   - You can host static websites on an S3 bucket
   - Typically combined with Amazon CloudFront for edge caching
+  - Provides a scalable, cost-effective solution for hosting websites with minimal operational overhead
+  - Eliminates the need to maintain and patch web servers or content management systems
 - **S3 Access Points**:
   - Provide separate custom-hosted endpoints with distinct access policies
   - Simplify managing access to shared datasets